Finding the best studio headphones under $100 might be quite a task with so many options available many of which are not so “studio” suited.

-Generally they a bit heavier that other types of headphones but with proper padding on the cups and headband that is generally not an issue.
+Generally they a bit heavier than other types of headphones but with proper padding on the cups and headband that is generally not an issue.

-Supra-aural or on-ear headphones are the type that sit on your ear.
+Supra-aural or on-ear headphones are the types that sit on your ear.
 They are usually smaller in size and lighter so they might be a good choice for someone traveling a lot.

 Other than size and weight they don’t have any particular advantages but they do have some disadvantages in terms of comfort.